-No doubt his confided message was quietly deposited into my ear because he knew calling people derogatory names was not nice.
+No doubt his confided message was quietly deposited into my ear because he knew that calling people derogatory names was not nice.

-I explained, “No Nicholas, they are not stupid.
+I explained, “No, Nicholas, they are not stupid.
 They must be very smart to have built those robots and rockets and computers.
 But just because they are smart, doesn’t mean they are always right.
 They just don’t believe the Bible.
-And we should be very careful how we use the word ‘stupid.’”
+And we should be very careful about how we use the word ‘stupid.’”

 I am also well aware of the fact that many of the brilliant minds in the space program are devout believers in our Heavenly Father and his creative activity in the first week.